OldManYellsAtCloud/meta-browser/meta-firefox/README.md

-This is an updated version of meta-firefox layer, with a newer version of Firefox.

-Plan to upstream this in the near future.
-If you want to help in, feel free to solve an issue or open a new one.

 Current build and test status: [![Firefox build- and smoke-test](https://github.com/OldManYellsAtCloud/meta-browser/actions/workflows/yocto_matrix.yml/badge.svg)](https://github.com/OldManYellsAtCloud/meta-browser/actions/workflows/yocto_matrix.yml)

 The following build combinations are tested automatically for each PR (the current config only allows to generate 1 summary badge, for everything):